 If you are going to be away from your home for an extended period, either in the country or outside of the country, you may obtain an additional fill (30 or 90-day supply) of your prescription drugs from your local retail or mail order pharmacy.
-This limited benefit must be requested in advance by the participant to the pharmacy benefit manager listed in the Participant Contact Guide.
+This limited benefit must be requested from Express Scripts by the participant in advance.
 A maximum of two (2) early refills are allowed every 180 days.
 You may be required to obtain a new written prescription from your physician and any necessary prior authorizations.